ibpsa/project1-boptest/web/01_software.md

 Then, check out the available [Test Cases](/project1-boptest/testcases/index.html).

-For more information, to access the latest development version of the web-service software, or contribute, go to the GitHub repository.

-<a class="button is-info" href="https://github.com/NREL/boptest-service"><b>GitHub BOPTEST-Service</b></a>

 # Use BOPTEST-Gym

 Control BOPTEST test cases using OpenAI-Gym, the popular interface for reinforcement learning (RL) algorithms.